 Define keyboard and mouse Shortcuts to do just about anything with a keystroke.
-Shortcuts can Run programs, Open files and folders, open sites or use powerful command and scripts to automate the desktop.
+Shortcuts can Run programs, Open files and folders, open sites or use powerful commands and scripts to automate the desktop.

 ❶ Select command type